BlueWinds/automaton-crusade/src/markdown/cards.md

 *They’re Everywhere!*
 *THEN SHOOT EVERYWHERE!
 HAHAHAHA!*

-The enemy rerolls all failed to-hit rolls while shooting
+The enemy rerolls all failed to-hit rolls while shooting this turn.

 ### Hail of Doom
 *This one is gonna hurt.*

-The enemy rerolls all failed to-wound rolls while shooting.
+The enemy rerolls all failed to-wound rolls while shooting this turn.

 ### Favorable Winds
 *Even the enemy gets lucky sometimes.*

-Enemy weapons have +6" range this turn
+Enemy weapons have +6" range this turn.

 ### Special Ammunition
 *They’re breaking out the good stuff, just for you.*